Career Timeline of Brad Marchand: Major Achievements and Milestones

 On September 14, 2011, the Bruins announced that they had re-signed Brad Marchand to a two-year contract.

-In 2011 Brad Marchand emerged in superstar form in the playoffs en route to the Bruins Stanley Cup championship with 11 goals and eight assists for 19 points in all 25 games.
+Brad Marchand first emerged in superstar like form in the 2011 playoffs en route to the Bruins 2011 Stanley Cup championship with 11 goals and eight assists for 19 points in all 25 games.

-On September 7, 2012, the Bruins extended Brad Marchand's contract for four more years, with an average annual salary of $4.5 million.
+On September 7, 2012, Brad Marchand's contract with the Bruins was extended for four more years, carrying an average annual value of $4.5 million.

 2013: Stanley Cup Finals Appearance

-In 2013, Brad Marchand helped the Bruins clinch an appearance in the Stanley Cup Finals.
+In 2013, Brad Marchand helped the Boston Bruins clinch an appearance in the Stanley Cup Finals.

-During the 2015-16 season, Brad Marchand officially became a bonafide star for the Bruins and for the NHL, scoring 37 goals, 24 assists and 61 points in 77 games played.
+It wasn't until the 2015–16 season when he officially became a bonafide star for the Bruins and for the NHL when he scored 37 goals, 24 assists and 61 points in 77 games played.

 On May 27, 2016, Brad Marchand was named to Team Canada's roster for the 2016 World Cup of Hockey, joining his teammate Patrice Bergeron.